 Covid-19 and Our Practice

-This is an unprecedented time.
-With the state of emergency being declared in NC, at Path to Hope Counseling your health and well-being are our top priority.
+With the pandemic continuing, your health and well-being are our top priority at Path to Hope Counseling.
 We are committed to your continued care and plan to make every effort to help you to continue with your treatment.

-If you are a new client, you can click here for the patitent portal to schedule your first appointment
+If you are a new client, you can click here to request an appointment:

 RESOURCES FOR COVID 19: